 Uses of Nettle

 Nettle-infused vinegar is a great method for using nettles.
 It works as a conditioning hair rinse that strengthens and gives shine to dark, curly hair, especially when combined with rosemary.
 It can also be used for food, too.
 Anywhere you’d use a splash of vinegar, use the nettles vinegar to add minerals and nutrients to your diet.

 Nettle is something I add to tea blends for PMS, anemia, urinary tract infections, and sinus allergies.
 It gets added to my Fire Cider, as well.
 I used nettle through my second and third trimesters for the nutritive content, the gentle lymphatic action, and because it helps with lactation.

 This high iron content is what makes nettle ideally suited for people with challenges to their immune system and low energy.
-Nettle is appropriate to use during recovery from infection, but since bacteria needs iron to spread, it is best to stay away from iron-rich food during an active infection in the body.
+Nettle is appropriate to use during recovery from infection, but since bacteria need iron to spread, it is best to stay away from iron-rich food during active infection in the body.

 As a diuretic, nettle is a handy herb for people who often struggle with urinary tract infections and kidney issues.
-It’s often combined with dandelion leaf, corn silk, parsley or chickweed.
+It’s often combined with dandelion leaf, corn silk, parsley, or chickweed.
 Any herbal treatment for PMS or swollen ankles wouldn’t be complete without a dose of nettle.

 A few things to keep in mind: Nettle should not be used for anyone on blood thinners.
 There appears to be controversy over its use during pregnancy as fresh nettles can cause uterine contractions.
 If you are concerned, wait until the second and third trimesters before adding nettle to your daily herbal infusion.